cloud-bulldozer/benchmark-operator/docs/iperf3.md

 runtime_class to the podSpec runtimeClassName.
 This is primarily intended for Kata containers.

+`annotations` can be set to apply the specified annotations to the pod metadata.

 The rest of the args are compulsory arguments that need to be passed and can cause issues if missed, they are: